Kinistin 91

 Kinistin 91 is an Indian reserve of the Kinistin Saulteaux Nation in Saskatchewan.
 It is about 39 km south-east of Melfort.
+The Barrier River runs through the reserve and empties into the western end of Kipabiskau Lake.

 In the 2016 Canadian Census, it recorded a population of 321 living in 82 of its 90 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 46 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.